objarni/collaborating-birds/README.md

 Design.
 The simulation will be completely separated from the visuals/projection.
 In first iteration, input to the simulation (birds, backlog, parameters) will be fixed, and the output of the simulation will be the 4 statistics.
 Every tick it will be possible to investigate the state of birds, backlog, paintings, statistics in order to visualize it.

-The simworld is a 800x800 field where the birds work.
+The simworld is a 100x100 field where the birds work.
+Some numbers are integer (level of skill, experience points), some are floats (position, velocity, work left on item).

+Concepts:
+  Aspect (one of the 4 colors)
+  Bird (position, state, skill levels, experience points in each skill) WorkItem (an Aspect and a percentage 'done') UserStory (5 WorkItems, start- and finish times, position) Backlog (inifinite list of random UserStories) Statistics
+  Input
+  Parameters
+  Field
+  FinishedUserStories (a list of finished stories and timepoints when they finished)